Find Cheap Auto Insurance Quotes in Maryland

-Below is a table of the ten biggest auto insurance providers in Maryland with the amount drivers could potentially save on their premiums.
-Some companies only offer insurance for mature drivers, young motorists, or sometimes anyone who has taken a class.
+Some companies only offer insurance for mature drivers, young motorists or sometimes anyone who has taken a class.
 Make sure to talk to your agent or auto insurance company to see if you qualify before registering for a class.

 State Farm does not offer a discount for taking a state-approved improvement class, but they do have a Steer Clear course for drivers under 25 in MD.
 Young drivers can save up to 15% if they have completed the course and had no moving violations or at-fault accidents in the last three years.
 This class is different from the MVA approved courses, because it only applies to new drivers insured with State Farm.

 Liberty Mutual lets Maryland teenagers some money too on the liability portion of their car insurance.
-Basic courses are around 4 hours, and can save teens 10% on their bodily injury and property damage liability insurance, while the advanced courses are around 8 hours but can save teen drivers 15% on those same types.
+Basic courses are around four hours and can save teens 10% on their bodily injury and property damage liability insurance, while the advanced courses are around eight hours but can save teen drivers 15% on those same types.
 If you're looking to save money on your car insurance, these courses are only worth it if the discounts are greater than the cost of the class.
 For example, if a hypothetical teenager's annual premiums are $1,000, passing the 4-hour class could save them $100 on their liability insurance, while passing the 8-hour class could save them $150.
-However, if your class cost $95, then the savings (in this case, for 4 hours) might not be worth it.
+However, if your class costs $95, then the savings (in this case, for four hours) might not be worth it.

 Unlike the majority of the insurers in the table, Progressive's defensive driving discount in Maryland is open to all ages of motorists.
 Drivers at Progressive can save ¾ of the cost of their class on their auto insurance premiums.
 For example, if the class itself costs $100, drivers can save $75 on their rates — in effect subsidizing the cost of their course.
 While this can translate into more intangible driving skills on the road, this may not be worthwhile to someone looking to reduce their auto insurance costs.